rsyslog/rsyslog/source/rainerscript/global.rst

   prevented if warnings are present.
 I consider this a good thing in being "strict", but I admit there also currently is no other way of doing it.

+- **inputs.timeout.shutdown** [numeric, ms] available 8.37.0+

+  This parameter specifies how long input modules are given time to terminate when rsyslog is shutdown.
+The default is 1000ms (1 second).
+If the input requires longer to terminate, it will be cancelled.
+This is necessary if the input is inside a lengthy operation, but should generally be tried to avoid.
+On busy systems it may make sense to increase that timeout.
+This especially seems to be the case with containers.